Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QNetworkInformation-loadDefaultBackend-f.rst

 | Linux             | networkmanager        |
 +-------------------+-----------------------+

 This function is provided for convenience where the default for a given platform is good enough.
-If you are not using the default plugins you must use one of the other :sip:ref:`~PyQt6.QtNetwork.QNetworkInformation.load` overloads.
+If you are not using the default plugins you must use one of the other load() overloads.

 Returns ``true`` if it managed to load the backend or if it was already loaded.
 Returns ``false`` otherwise.